Today, the ignition switch is a complex device that powers numerous electrical and electronic systems throughout the vehicle.

 - START – Used only to start the engine.

 Many cars made in the last 10 years have a push button instead of an ignition key and switch.
 With this design, the key fob sends a signal to the car’s computer saying it’s OK to start the vehicle.
 If everything looks good, the computer sends a signal for the starter motor to crank the engine.

 Very Few Ignition Switches Fail All Of A Sudden

-Most ignition switches begin to fail intermittently and are usually sensitive to temperature and humidity.
+Most switches begin to fail intermittently and are usually sensitive to temperature and humidity.
 If the switch fails during heavy accessory loads, the internal contacts may have become heavily oxidized.
-In any case, most ignition switches give ample warning of an impending failure under various conditions of temperature and load.
+In any case, most switches give ample warning of an impending failure under various conditions of temperature and load.

 Common Signs of a Failing Ignition Switch

 - An anti-theft fault